Caprivi conflict: Background

-1999 insurrection
+1999 Katima Mulilo attacks.

 On 2 August 1999 CLA launched unanticipated attacks on army base, border post, and the police station of Katima Mulilo, the provincial capital of the Caprivi region.
 They also stormed the state-run radio station (of the Namibian Broadcasting Corporation) and Katima Mulilo Airport.
 In the fighting that followed between rebel and government forces 14 people were killed, including some civilians who were caught in the crossfire.
 A state of emergency was declared in the province, and the government arrested alleged CLA supporters.

 Support for the rebels had come from Angola's Jonas Savimbi and UNITA, and from the Barotse Patriotic Front.
 Both Angolan and Namibian forces, as well as UNITA, were accused of committing human rights violations against the population in the Caprivi Strip.

 The government responded with violence and repression, and the declaration of a state of emergency which granted it broad powers, and suspected rebels were tortured while imprisoned, according to an Amnesty International report.

 Aftermath

-Shortly after the unsuccessful secession attempt about 3,000 people sought refuge in neighbouring Botswana for fear of reprisals from the Namibian government.
+Shortly after the unsuccessful secession attempt, about 3,000 people sought refuge in neighbouring Botswana for fear of reprisals from the Namibian government.
 They were granted refugee status and accommodated at the Dukwe camp.
-As of December 2015 there are still several hundred Namibians living in the camp, although about 2,100 have returned to Namibia.
+As of December 2015 there were still several hundred Namibians living in the camp, although about 2,100 had returned to Namibia.

-In 1999, 132 alleged participants were arrested and charged with high treason, murder and a host of other offences.
+In 1999, 132 alleged participants were arrested and charged with high treason, murder and other offences.
 Judgement in the resulting trial, known as the Caprivi treason trial was heavily delayed, and prisoners were only acquitted in 2012, a situation that Amnesty International repeatedly complained about.

 On 7 October 2002, the Itengese nation severed all ties with Namibia and declared the independent, sovereign Free State of Caprivi Strip/Itenge their national homeland.
-This nation is not recognised by any other government, though, least of all Namibia.
+However, this nation is not recognised by any other government, least of all Namibia.